petraratkai/ISSIE_DrawBlock/src/Renderer/DrawBlock/Notes.md

 Depending on the rotation of the symbol,

-Created getPortEdge function which outputs x and y coordinates of ports depending on the orientation helper function centreOffset to calculate a vector offset from the centre depending on the edge ports are located
+Created getPortEdge function which outputs x and y coordinates of ports depending on the orientation

+Created genAPortOffsets which generates a list of offsets depending on the edge helper function centreOffset to calculate a vector offset from the centre depending on the edge ports are located